ChrisMayor/D365SwotMatrix/README.md

 * Webpack 4.x
 * Integration with D365 Form oder D365 Web Api

+## Description

-Idea to include in Dynamics Webresource (with the deployment tool) to get a custom Webresource with Angular 7 / Angular Material
+Idea to include an custom Angular 7 Control in Dynamics 365 as Webresource.

 Prove that the Production Build really gets super small, even with Angular and Angular Material This project was generated with Angular CLI version 7.2.0.